green-api/whatsapp-chatgpt-js/docs/README.md

 ***

-# whatsapp-chatgpt-a# WhatsApp GPT Bot Library
+# WhatsApp GPT Bot Library

 A modern, state-based WhatsApp bot library with OpenAI GPT integration, built on top of GREEN-API by
 @green-api/whatsapp-chatgpt.